Patrick14Trani/MOTW-Character-Creator/Sessions/The Lucky Charms.md

 *Also note that each sus individual is 3 leprechauns stacked on one another and covered in a bright green trenchcoat.*

 If you do successfully charm or magically bind them you'll have a better chance at getting to them.
 Giving them coins will momentarily drop all their guards and you can ask them whatever.
 If another leprechaun witnesses them giving away information, it will kill them.

+## quick notes to add for [[Dimension728B]]
+- Principal Heisen for the school.
+- Bucky the Leprechaun has kind of joined the [[HolyHunters]]

+The Docks Specifically
+- Storage 1: Things to be found on good investigation
+	- The family is locked away in one of the containers here.
+Currently being prepped to ship out.
+	- Normal storage stuff, crowbarsm etc.
+- Storage 2:
+	- Liam is locked away in here.